HDieTox/Ros2_Rover/readme.md

 ## Current State 🧪
 **Functional Prototype** with core navigation capabilities:

+- ✅ Manual Control and Switch for autonomous navigation
 - ✅ Simultaneous Localization and IMU
 - ✅ Autonomous navigation with waypoints
 - ❌ RTK correction